-'''

-$ sudo yum --nogpgcheck localinstall cloudera-cdh-5-0.x86_64.rpm
+\$ sudo yum --nogpgcheck localinstall cloudera-cdh-5-0.x86_64.rpm sudo yum clean all

-'''

-Now continue with Step 1a: Optionally Add a Repository Key, and then choose Step 3: Install CDH 5 with YARN on page 163, or Step 4: Install CDH 5 with MRv1 on page 164; or do both steps if you want to install both implementations.
+Continue with Step 2: Optionally Add a Repository Key on page 209.
+Then choose Step 3: Install CDH 5 with YARN on page 210, or Step 4: Install CDH 5 with MRv1 on page 212; or do both steps to install both implementations.

-Before proceeding, make sure the repositories on each system are up to date:
+Before proceeding, clean cached packages and headers to ensure your system repos are up-to-date: